HKdigital/hkdigital-jsdevtool/README.md

 #### Open the project folder with your code editor

 Open the project folder with your code editor.
-You'll find a file [src/index.html], which is the starting point of your web application.
+You'll find a file [src/index.html], which is the starting point of your SVELTE application.
 The browser will live reload code changes you make.

 ### Setup a NodeJS (backend) project
 - Open a terminal and go to the `hkdigital-jsdevtool` folder